RagnarB83/ash-documentation/docs/QM-MM-protein.rst

         charmmtopfile=topfile, charmmprmfile=parfile)

-    #Define active region based on radius (IN Å) around origin-atom (atomindex).
+    #Define active region based on radius (in Å) around origin-atom (atomindex).
     #Whole residues will be included in selection.
+Note: ASH counts from 0.
     actatoms = actregiondefine(mmtheory=openmmobject, fragment=frag, radius=11, originatom=25107)

+.. warning:: while tempting to use the actregiondefine function within your regular ASH QM/MM geometry optimization job, this is typically not a good idea as the active region is redefined in each job.
+It's possible that the active region slightly changes in subsequent jobs due to e.g. water molecules being in our out of the sphere-radius.
+This complicates energy calculations.
+Instead run the actregiondefine.py script once to define the active-atoms list and use for all subsequent jobs.